 Tilburg itself is not one of the prettiest Dutch towns, but the La Trappe Brewery at the De Koningshoeven monastery was one of the most beautiful afternoons we ever enjoyed while living in the Netherlands.
 The monastery is just outside of town and you can catch a city bus there and enjoy lunch at the monastery’s cafe before partaking in the brewery tour.
 While the tour was offered only in Dutch, our guide gave us an English printout and nicely explained a few key things to us in English.
 We’ve visited a lot of breweries in the world and this is probably the most beautiful of them!

 An interesting fact about Gouda is that the town is actually named after the cheese, rather than the other way around!
-Gouda’s cheese market runs every every Thursday morning from 10am-1pm from the beginning of April until the end of August.
+Gouda’s cheese market runs every Thursday morning from 10am-1pm from the beginning of April until the end of August.
 While we never visited for the cheese market and actually never visited while living in the Netherlands, I finally had the opportunity to visit Gouda during a business trip to the country last year and really appreciated the beauty of the town.
 I also had the opportunity to visit the cheese museum located in the beautiful town square.

 Gouda features one of the prettiest town halls (stadhuis’s) in the Netherlands and I was very impressed spending a few hours here.
 And that’s the other thing, you only need a few hours to enjoy a town like Gouda before returning to Amsterdam or combining it with a visit to another Dutch town like nearby Den Haag or Utrecht during a long summer day- which is very doable!

 Maastricht is one of the prettiest Dutch towns, whose residents speak a softer version of Dutch compared to Amsterdammers.
 Unfortunately, it’s a 2 and 1/2 hour train ride from Amsterdam, so we don’t recommend just a day trip unless you find a special daily train pass deal.
 Occasionally there’s specials on Dutch train passes for sale at stores like Kruidvat and we partook in a long day trip to Maastricht from Amsterdam with these.
-Keep your eyes open if you’re an expat living in the country, because if you can travel anywhere in the Netherlands in a single day at a really cheap price, than it might be worth visiting Maastricht or Groningen this way.
+Keep your eyes open if you’re an expat living in the country, because if you can travel anywhere in the Netherlands in a single day at a really cheap price, then it might be worth visiting Maastricht or Groningen this way.
 You can always nap on the train ride back like we did!

 Netherlands Trip Planning Assistance